-If you're just starting resistance training, we simply can't think of a better home gym than the Body-Solid EXM-1500S (Est. $900) .
-This home gym doesn't offer a squat or leg press station, but the single, 160-pound weight stack goes a lot farther than you might think.
-Bodybuilders or serious lifters, however, will not feel challenged.
-The EXM-1500S offers an excellent combination of high-quality parts that fit together easily, along with clear assembly instructions, and a well-deserved reputation for fantastic customer service.
+The Body-Solid EXM-1500S (Est. $850) is a similarly priced home gym that also receives solid reviews.
+This home gym uses weight stack resistance.
+It doesn't offer a squat or leg press station, but the single, 160-pound weight stack goes a lot farther than you might think.
+The EXM-1500S offers an excellent combination of high-quality parts that fit together easily, along with clear assembly instructions, and the maker has a well-deserved reputation for fantastic customer service.

 The Body-Solid EXM-1500S isn't quite perfect.
-A few taller users felt a little cramped when doing lat pulldowns.
+A few taller users report that they felt a little cramped when doing lat pull downs.
 Although reviewers say the EXM-1500S' assembly instructions are great, you should still plan on at least four to six hours to put it together.

-With a street price of about $900, the Body-Solid EXM-1500S provides a lot of bang for your buck, but if you're looking for serious lifting equipment and can spend a little more, the Powertec Workbench LeverGym (Est. $1,000) offers between 200 and 500 pounds of plate-loading resistance, depending on the exercise.
+Both the Bowflex Blaze and the Body-Solid EXM-1500S provides a lot of bang for your buck, but if you're looking for serious lifting equipment and can spend a little more, the Powertec Workbench LeverGym (Est. $1,200) offers between 200 and 500 pounds of plate-loading resistance, depending on the exercise.
 The downside is that users have to provide the Olympic weight plates themselves.
-(Expect to spend around $1 per pound on the plates, although this can vary widely.)
+Expect to spend around $1 per pound on the plates, although this can vary widely.

-Despite not including the weights, the LeverGym remains a great value and earns several personal trainer recommendations for serious lifters.
-The U-shaped press arm, which does not cross the plane of your body, means you can lift heavy weights to failure without fear of being squashed, and a removable pin lets you move the two press arms separately (isolateral movement) as well as together.
+Despite not including the weights, the LeverGym remains a great value compared to similar equipment geared to serious lifters, and earns several personal trainer recommendations.
+The U-shaped press arm, which does not cross the plane of your body, means you can lift heavy weights without fear of serious injury in case of an accident, and a removable pin lets you move the two press arms separately (isolateral movement) as well as together.